 Graduate students do not qualify for additional compensation because they are not full time employees.
 The will need to be hired by the department as a graduate student worker.
 Please refer to that section for instructions.

-- Please email Katie Adler at email@example.com to obtain your class allowance balance.
+- Please email our Department Administrator at email@example.com to obtain your class allowance balance.

-- Faculty should alert Katie on how they plan to spend their class allowance no later than three weeks into the semester, so that she may arrange ticket purchases, catering, etc.
+- Faculty should alert Nicole on how they plan to spend their class allowance no later than three weeks into the semester, so that she may arrange ticket purchases, catering, etc.

 - Class allowance may be used for honoraria, food for class parties, tickets, class supplies, etc.

 - The budget office requires an itemized receipt for all business meal reimbursements.

 - Alcohol must be noted on the receipt.

 - Please note the reason for the meal, the names of all individuals present and their affiliations on the back of the receipt.